themindfuldev/gatsby-cintiaromero/src/pages/blog/2017-07-09-vegan-guide-me.md

 <a id="the-design-process"></a>
 ## The design process

 The main feature of the vegan guide is the search bar.
-It isn’t a simple bar, but a powerful tool that is simple to use and very fast to find precise information.
+It isn’t a simple bar, but a powerful tool that is easy to use and very fast to find precise information, powered by full-text search technology.
 Inspired by the Yoga Glo APP, Yummly and the customer service page on Walmart.com.br, the results are presented in categories, showing a very organized structure.

-The user will be able to find the information needed in a very performant and smooth fashion, making it easier to surface related information and recommendations to explore more about other vegan products and ideas.
+The user will be able to find its results in a very performant and smooth fashion, making it easier to surface related information and recommendations to explore more about other vegan products and ideas.

 Based in some wireframes, we designed the UI concepts that reflect all that we have been learning from our research and test results: to make it simple on the layout and the language.

 After a few iterations, we decided to start just with the basic categories of vegan products, and later on, we will add more categories, based in future tests and statistics.

-On the image gallery below you can find the initial black & white wireframes, and the final solution which got implemented on the website.
+Next, you can find the initial black & white wireframes, and after them the final solution which got implemented on the website.

 <a id="the-low-fidelity-wireframes"></a>
 ## The low-fidelity wireframes